pd95/macos-runner-install-scripts/README.md

 bash -l install-part2.sh | tee -a install-part2.log
 ```

 It installs powershell, Mono (on macOS 14 only), .Net, Python, Ruby, Git, Node and more...
-Finally it extracts and installs the Xcode binaries located in the directory ~/Desktop/VirtualBuddyShared/SharedVirtualBuddy/Xcode-Binaries/.
+Finally it extracts and installs the Xcode binaries according to the specified toolset configuration.

 ```text
 Continuing post-reboot installation...